situjet/ESCHER-Swarm-Solver/Swarm-AD-Large-OpenSpiel/README.md

 python Swarm-AD-Large-OpenSpiel/demo_animation.py --seed 1337 --time-step 0.25 --fps 12
 ```

-The animation is stored at `Visualizer/swarm_defense_large_animation.gif` by default.
+The animation is stored at `Visualizer/swarm_defense_large_animation.gif` by default, and each run now also writes `Visualizer/swarm_large_snapshot.json`.
+The WinTAK CoT generator consumes this snapshot to mirror the exact episode; pass `--snapshot-output /path/to/file.json` to rename or relocate the export.

 ## Notes for ESCHER integration